AppDirect/service-integration-sdk/README.md

 # service-integration-sdk

 Represents a collection of utilities meant to facilitate the implementation of custom connectors.
-A connector is an application that handles integration events from the AppDirect marketplace and takes care of the necessary interaction with an external vendor system in order to complete the request.
+A connector is a stand-alone application that handles integration events from the AppDirect marketplace and takes care of the necessary interaction with an external vendor system in order to complete the request.
 Essentially a connector is an adapter that allows the marketplace to interact with all external vendor systems in a